-A new Pixi Beauty Reviews is coming your way!
+A new best Pixi products blog post is coming your way!
 If you’ve been following me for a while it’s no surprise to you that I absolutely love Pixi beauty.
 I’ve tried many skincare and makeup products over the years.
 From the Pixi glow tonic and Pixi rose range, to the glow mud and the glow peel.
 Today I want to take you along another Pixi beauty reviews post, featuring the new 3 On The Glow cream blush sticks.

 A little bit about Pixi Beauty

 If you’ve never heard about the brand I can imagine you might think: What is Pixi Beauty?
 Or is Pixi beauty a good brand?
 Well, Petra founded Pixi Beauty over 20 years ago by Petra, hence the full name Pixi Beauty by Petra.
 Their mission is to bring out the natural beauty in everyone.
 They have a couple of stores in London, which is the place where the brand was found.
 I’ve visited the store in Carnaby London, which was an amazing experience.
 To answer the question: if Pixi is a good brand, I’d definitely say “yes”!
 I’ve used some of their staple products, like the Pixi glow tonic, hydrating milky range, rose skincare products as I mentioned in my Christmas Gift Guide, and many of their makeup products.
 But it depends I think whom you ask, what their complexion is like, and their experience with the Pixi products.